 Also, recognize that the use of force in self-defense generally loses justification once the threat has ended.
 So, if an aggressor assaults a victim but then ends the assault and indicates that there is no longer any threat of violence (like by turning his back on you and running away), then the threat of danger has ended.
 Any use of force by you the victim against the assailant at that point would be considered retaliatory and not self-defense.
 Be careful!

-It is my non-lawyer understanding that the initial aggressor in a fight is not allowed to claim self defense.
+It is my non-lawyer understanding that the initial aggressor in a fight is not allowed to claim self-defense.
 By beginning the fight, the defendant essentially forfeits his right to use that defense.
-However, I understand that there are exceptions and it depends if you are in a SYG state or not, etc. Again, seek legal counsel for a more definitive answer in your jurisdiction.
+However, I understand that there are exceptions and it depends if you are in an SYG state or not, etc. Again, seek legal counsel for a more definitive answer in your jurisdiction.

-Considering the above factors then, if you are involved in a conflict situation using deadly force and are in a SYG state and claim self defense when you did not retreat, then you must still present evidence that your (1) behavior and actions were “reasonable”, (2) that you were facing an imminent threat of death or great bodily harm that was going to happen right then soon, (3) that you used no more force than was necessary, AND (4) that you are innocent and without fault in starting the conflict.
-It is my understanding, as a layman with a very limited legal background, that if you as a defendant fail to show any one of these factors, your claim of self defense will fail.
+Considering the above factors then, if you are involved in a conflict situation using deadly force and are in an SYG state and claim self-defense when you did not retreat, then you must still present evidence that your (1) behavior and actions were “reasonable”, (2) that you were facing an imminent threat of death or great bodily harm that was going to happen right then soon, (3) that you used no more force than was necessary, AND (4) that you are innocent and without fault in starting the conflict.
+It is my understanding, as a layman with a very limited legal background, that if you as a defendant fail to show any one of these factors, your claim of self-defense will fail.
 Your self-defense claim does not replace the SYG legal protection and claim.
-If you are in a SYG state and you argue for self defense, you are arguing self defense, just as you would in a duty to retreat state.
+If you are in an SYG state and you argue for self-defense, you are arguing self-defense, just as you would in a duty to retreat state.
 The only difference is you only have the 4 factors to deal with and not the duty to retreat.